What Is Obstructive Sleep Apnea (OSA)?

 The vibrations caused by your breathing result in the snoring sound.

-There are several other factors that could contribute to, or be the cause of your snoring:
+Several other factors could contribute to cause your snoring:

-As one of only three BreathEZz providers in the state, Dr. Gatgens can use this tool to help you get your life back.
-BreathEZz is an excellent solution for patients dealing with:
+As one of only three Breathe Ezz providers in the state, Dr. Gatgens can use this tool to help you get your life back.
+Breathe Ezz is an excellent solution for patients dealing with:

 • Bruxing